As Border Crossings Tick Up, Migrants Bring Children, Take More Dangerous Routes

 Families and minors know that under "catch and release," they'll be able to live in the U.S. for years while their cases work their way through overloaded immigration courts.

-Moreover, Trump says immigrants are coming to take advantage of a the Deferred Action for Childhood Arrivals program — known as DACA — that he tried to terminate.
+Moreover, Trump says immigrants are coming to take advantage of the Deferred Action for Childhood Arrivals program — known as DACA — that he tried to terminate.
 It gives benefits to unauthorized immigrants brought to the U.S. as children.

 Chris Carlin, a public defender in the region, says that's nonsense.
 "I've quite literally represented thousands of defendants," he says, "I have never heard a defendant have any idea what DACA is.
 That is meaningless to them."